 Then, sauté the vegetables and aromatics until tender.
-Add the cooked quinoa, soy sauce and Sriracha and stir-fry the mixture for a couple minutes.
+Add the cooked quinoa, tamari and Sriracha and stir-fry the mixture for a couple minutes.
 Finally, add back your eggs and sprinkle with sliced green onions.
 Dinner is served!

-- Classic Skillet – This one is a kitchen essential.
+- Cuisinart Classic Skillet with Cover – This one is a kitchen essential.
 The quality is excellent and it is nonstick, which means clean-up is a breeze!

 - 1 cup uncooked quinoa